The Day the Beatles Began Recording the White Album

-In May 1968 – nearly a year after the release of the triumphant Sgt.
-Pepper’s Lonely Hearts Club Band and a few months after the major movie blunder Magical Mystery Tour – the Beatles began working on their next album.
-They had been writing songs (including "Dear Prudence," "Mother Nature’s Son" and "Sexy Sadie") during their trip to India earlier in the year, and later made demo versions at George Harrison’s bungalow in Esher, England.
+The Beatles began working on a new album in May 1968, nearly a year after the release of the triumphant Sgt.
+Pepper’s Lonely Hearts Club Band and a few months after the major movie blunder Magical Mystery Tour.
+They had been writing songs (including "Dear Prudence," "Mother Nature’s Son" and "Sexy Sadie") during a trip to India earlier in the year, and later made demo versions at George Harrison’s bungalow in Esher, England.

 Astounded by the amount of material they already had (23 tunes were finished at Harrison’s place), the Beatles decided that a single LP wouldn’t be enough to contain the sheer volume of music they had written.
 So the band prepared to make its first double album.

 Recording for The Beatles (which would come to be known as the White Album) began at 2:30PM on May 30, 1968, at EMI Studios on Abbey Road in London.
 All members were present for the first day, as was John Lennon’s new girlfriend Yoko Ono, who would become a fixture at Beatles sessions for the rest of the band’s run.

 Within a few months, the group would become more fractured, with members working in separate studios on their own songs, culminating in Ringo Starr quitting the band – although he returned after a couple of weeks and after much begging from his bandmates.
 But at the first session, all four Beatles worked together on Lennon’s "Revolution 1" (simply called "Revolution" at the time).
 He had started writing the song – a response to the antiwar protests that raged on in America and the recent assassination of Martin Luther King Jr. – in India and continued working on it after returning to England.